Tenacity Guide Service‘s Capt Bo Johnson and First Mate Deidra are enthused to announce we are officially part of the Read more →

 We apply a mixture of tactics to capture these fish accordingly.
 On the flats, tarpon can be found in 2-10 ft of water, laid up in potholes, floating like silvery logs.
 Anchored up, dead-baiting is our strategy here, predominately using cut mullet and mackerel.
 With such shallow water depths, the tarpon have no where to go but out and up, creating a very thrilling fight with lots of leaps!
 Get ready to BOW to the Silver King!!
 Nearshore the barrier island beaches and throughout the passes, drifting live bait, such as threadfins, pinfish, and crabs, is the name of the game.
 Here, the ‘rolling’ schools of tarpon can be very visual, frolicking and feeding on the water’s surface.
 Keep your eye out for free-jumpers!

 Tarpon will start showing up anywhere from mid March to April depending on cold fronts.
 This is the time when thousands of fish make their way from the south as they come up to the spawning grounds, taking place mid-May and June, both on new and full moons and during the hill-tides.
 At these times, these fish can be caught on out-going tide with live bait.
-Most people don’t realize but some of our best tarpon fishing is actually July, August, September and even October in Pine Island; and in Key West they will start in Feb.
-This gives the avid tarpon angler or family alike almost an 8th month window to book a trip of a lifetime.
+Most people don’t realize but some of our best tarpon fishing is actually July, August, September and even October in Pine Island and off the beaches.
+This gives the avid tarpon angler or family alike almost an 8 month window to book a trip of a lifetime.

 Price: $400 – $1200.
 Depends on # of people, length of trip and month of the year.
 Discount for Veterans.
 Call 239.633.4662 to discuss with us.